Praeses/TechnicalInterview_MicroBlog/readme.md

 6. Implement any additional features as requested by your point of contact.
     + For example, if you are interviewing for a mobile developer position you may be asked to implement your solution using a "mobile-first" approach.
 7. Add any features / functionality that you would want in a "micro blog" client.
+8. All business logic and data access should happen via calls to an API.
     + **A pull request must be made prior to the due date.**

 **Tip**